Georgetown Murals & Public Art

 Unexpected pops of color, unique origin stories, and Instagram-worthy backdrops.

-Take a self-guided tour of the Georgetown murals and public art pieces that are bringing new life to our bricks, buildings, and public spaces – from a look back at life in the late 19th century, to one of JFK’s most famous speeches, and the most recognized ‘big bike’ in DC.
+Take a self-guided tour of the Georgetown murals and public art pieces that are bringing new life to our bricks, buildings, and public spaces – from a look back at life in the late 19th century to the most recognized ‘big bike’ in DC.

 1564 Wisconsin Avenue NW